 Fathers

-Is a visual performance by Russian artist Maria Ionova-Gribina that explores how Russian men identify themselves through parenting.
+It is a visual that explores how Russian men identify themselves through parenting.
 Childless young men are invited to be photographed without being informed about the theme.
-They are introduced to Maria’s children and asked how they would spend time with them as if they were their parent and to share their thoughts on fatherhood.
+They are introduced to Maria’s children and asked how they would spend time with them as if they were their parent, and to share their thoughts on fatherhood.

 For the record, though divorced, Maria is not currently looking for a father for Luka and Fiodor.